tedhudek/sandbox/eight-essential-tips-abstract.md

 ## Tweet

 Today at #writethedocs, I'll talk tips for #techcomm, core principles that have guided me during two decades in the biz, illustrated with real-world stories to show results you can expect.
+Hope you can make it!